pokt-network/pocket-economics/High-level Use Case/DevJoinNetwork.md

 # High-Level Use Case / Developer Joining the Network

 ### Use Case Description
-This high-level use case describes a developer joining the Pocket Network for the first time.
+This high-level use case describes a developer joining the Pocket Network for the first time.  <br/>

+See below for questions and answers.

 ### Pre-Conditions
 The developer is not yet an actor in the Pocket Network.